With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Not only will paint give you a lot of bang for you buck, but it can totally update just about anything.

-With a little imagination this lateral filing cabinet is re-imagined as a Tool Chest Dresser.
+With a little imagination a lateral filing cabinet is re-imagined as a Tool Chest Dresser.

 I think it’s the perfect dresser idea for a car themed bedroom.

-I believe this yard sale dresser had good bones and just needed a little refresh.
+I believe this yard sale dresser has good bones and just needed a little refresh.

 For a quick flea market flip, paint furniture the easy way with a Wagner sprayer.